CLASH: Evaluating Language Models on Judging High-Stakes Dilemmas from Multiple Perspectives: Appendix

 \section{Appendix}

-In the Appendix, we provide additional details on the design of \data (\S\ref{sec:app_elem}), a description of the dataset construction process, including the specific prompts and checklists used (\S\ref{sec:prompts}), the experimental setup, covering the models and prompts utilized (\S\ref{sec:exp_set}), supplementary results, such as complete results for all categories, error analysis, and performance degradation in the discomfort setting (\S\ref{sec:app_add_res}), further details on reasoning chain analysis (\S\ref{sec:reasoning_chain_details}) including prompts and examples, and details on the conditional steerability analysis (\S\ref{sec:det_steer}).
+In the Appendix, we provide additional details on the design of \data (\S\ref{sec:app_elem}), a description of the dataset construction process, including the specific prompts and checklists used (\S\ref{sec:prompts}), the experimental setup, covering the models and prompts utilized (\S\ref{sec:exp_set}), supplementary results, such as complete results for all categories, error analysis, performance degradation in the discomfort setting, and steerability results using all value pairs (\S\ref{sec:app_add_res}), further details on reasoning chain analysis (\S\ref{sec:reasoning_chain_details}) including prompts and examples, and details on the conditional steerability analysis (\S\ref{sec:det_steer}).
 We use large language models to assist in the writing process, specifically to identify and correct grammatical errors and to refine the text to align with academic writing conventions.